 Animal Therapy

-NDTC provides training for aspiring pet therapy teams in support of their registration for programs.
-These courses are designed to help the handler and dog acquire, and fine tune, skills needed to pass a pet therapy evaluation to become a registered pet therapy team.
+NDTC provides training for aspiring animal therapy teams.
+Courses are designed to help the handler and dog acquire and fine tune skills needed to pass the therapy animal evaluation to become a registered team.

-NOTE: To be eligible for any pet therapy class, a dog should be mature and have a stable, friendly temperament; dogs that show any type of aggression or shyness are not appropriate for these classes.
+NOTE: To be eligible for any animal therapy class, a dog should be mature and have a stable, friendly temperament; dogs that show any type of aggression or shyness are not appropriate for this class.
+AKC Canine Good Citizen (CGC) certificate is required for this class.

 All NDTC classes require proof of current rabies vaccination for dogs aged six months or older.